Revolver (1973 film)

-Revolver (also titled Blood in the Streets and In the Name of Love) is a poliziottesco film directed by Sergio Sollima and released in 1973.
+Revolver (also titled Blood in the Streets and In the Name of Love) is a 1973 poliziottesco film directed by Sergio Sollima.
 It stars Oliver Reed and Fabio Testi.
-The film's theme, "Un Amico", was scored by Ennio Morricone and was also featured in Quentin Tarantino's 2009 film Inglourious Basterds.

 Plot

 An Italian prison official's wife is kidnapped, and the kidnappers demand that a notorious prisoner be released in order for the man to get his wife back.
 He gets the man released - but then kidnaps him himself, in order to ensure that the man's colleagues do not kill his wife.
 Enraged, the gang sets out to free their compatriot and kill the man who took him.